 The higher social profile of these borrowers meant that they could afford bigger loans to purchase more properties, on less generous loan terms.
-The loan sizes were considerably larger in the LGBS case, the average of £477 being more than £200 count in the same year.

-74 Building Societies Yearbook (1939), p.
-230. This is in contrast to the Abbey Road Building Society which was recorded as having 248,592 shareholders, 24,572 depositors and 85,849 mortgages on acgreater than the average loan size in the CPBS, with almost a quarter of the loans being in excess of £500.
-Furthermore, a higher proportion of the loans were made to borrowers receiving multiple loans and/or loans on the mortgage of multiple rather than single-house properties.
+The loan sizes were considerably larger in the LGBS case, the average£477 being more than £200 greater than the average loan size in the CPBS, with almost a quarter of the loans being in excess o£500.
+Furthermore, a higher pro portion of the loans were made to borrowers receiving multiple loans and/or loans on the mortgage of multiple rather than single-house properties.
 In total, 54 per cent of loans went to such borrowers (compared to 9 per cent in the CPBS), indicating that far fewer borrowers in the LGBS were purchasing properties for owner-occupation.